D# Leading Whole Tone Mandolin Scale

 Related Scales

 The D# Leading Whole Tone scale contains 7 notes (D#, F, G, A, B, C#, D).
-Use the interactive fretboard above to explore this scale on Mandolin with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Mandolin with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for D# Leading Whole Tone